-Whether you’re a long-term gardening enthusiast, a recently discovered your green thumb, or you’re simply craving a nature immersion, the Southern Indiana region offers beautiful botanical experiences to fit any level of interest.
+Whether you’re a long-time gardening enthusiast, a recently discovered green thumb, or you’re simply craving a nature immersion, the Southern Indiana region offers beautiful botanical experiences to fit any level of interest.

 Here’s a round-up of some buzz-worthy spots that are in full bloom in the area!